-The mighty Mt Kilimanjaro as your backdrop, herds of elephants as a daily sight – Amboseli National Park is nothing short of breathtaking.
-With its stunning scenery, richness in wildlife and proximity to Nairobi, this Kenya game reserve has to come onto your Kenya bucketlist!
+Imagine waking up to the mighty Mt Kilimanjaro as your backdrop and herds of elephants as a daily sight – Amboseli National Park is nothing short of breathtaking.
+With its stunning scenery, rich wildlife and proximity to Nairobi, this Kenyan game reserve has to come onto your Kenya bucketlist!

-In this guide, I’ll cover everything you need to know how to visit, the highlights of wildlife and which place to stay!
+In this guide, I’ll cover everything you need to about visiting the Amboseli National Park, the highlights of wildlife and which lodges in Amboseli to stay at.

 How long is it from Nairobi to Amboseli?